-Today we are going to learn more information about fire and how it is both friend and foe.
+Content (the "Meat") Today's Lesson Today we are going to learn more information about fire and how it is both friend and foe.
 Students will work in pairs to create a mosaic of fire (a mosaic is a picture made from small squares of paper or other material) that the fire that was given to people.

-Repeated Reading is a key strategy that research has found to be incredibly effective in building fluency.
+Activity → Teachable Moment(s) throughout Fluency Repeated Reading is a key strategy that research has found to be incredibly effective in building fluency.
 Repeated Reading means exactly that-students read and re-read the same passage, practicing not only the unique words but the sight words that make up of 65% of the written words.
 For reading passages see information in the side note.

-- 1. Give student a passage to read at his/her appropriate reading level.
+Repeated Reading Process Give student a passage to read at his/her appropriate reading level.
 It would be better to be a passage that is easily read than one that they are struggling with.
-Remember that they are practicing the sight words and phrases that make up about 65% of the text. - 2.
-Have students read for 1 minute and count the number of words read in the minute. - 3.
-Record the number of words read on a chart. - 4.
-For 8 days practice the SAME passage, using a different practice activities listed in the lesson plan. - 5.
+Remember that they are practicing the sight words and phrases that make up about 65% of the text.
+Have students read for 1 minute and count the number of words read in the minute.
+Record the number of words read on a chart.
+For 8 days practice the SAME passage, using a different practice activities listed in the lesson plan.
 Have students read the passage for 1 minute and then count the words read.
-Record the number of words next to the first number recorded. - 6.
-Celebrate success. - 7.
+Record the number of words next to the first number recorded.
+Celebrate success.
 Students should stay on the same passage level for 4-6 weeks and then transition students to the next level.
+Repeated Reading passages can be found at: www.readinga-z.com (This is a subscription fee site).
 Check with the school day to see if the textbook has these passages (most do).
 Select a book that is at the child's reading level and have them select 250-300 words to practice (even if they move on with the story).
+For 8 days practice the SAME passage, using a different practice activities listed in the lesson plan.
+Have students read the passage for 1 minute and then count the words read.
+Record the number of words next to the first number recorded.
+Celebrate success.
+Students should stay on the same passage level for 4-6 weeks and then transition child's reading level and have them select 250-300 words to practice (even if they move often throughout the day.

+students experience the

+word.
+(Ex.
+4 students creating a right angle,